docQodly/docs/docs/qodlyHeroHandbook/qodlyStudio/webforms/components/components/webform/intro.md

 <br />

-As we delve deeper into the <span style={{color:'#B174E5',fontWeight: 'bold'}}>Webform</span> component, it's crucial to check the results of each modification live.
-But before we do that, let me showcase the three impressive arsenal of tools available for managing your webform components.
+As we delve deeper into the <span style={{color:'#B174E5',fontWeight: 'bold'}}>Webform</span>, it's crucial to check the results of each modification live.
+But before we do that, let me showcase the three impressive arsenal of tools available for managing your webform.

 <br />